Bohuslav Martinů Complete Edition: First published volumes

 In 2016 the composer and music professor Vít Zouhar prepared Martinů’s four chamber cantatas Opening of the Springs, H 354, The Legend of the Smoke from Potato Tops, H 360, A Dandelion Romance, H 364, and Mikesh of the Mountains, H 375.
 This fourth volume of the BMCE was launched at the National Theatre in Brno in October 2017.
 The edition includes a meticulously prepared foreword, new findings on the genesis of the individual compositions, and a detailed description of the editing process.
 International ensembles might be hampered by the decision to underlay the notation with Czech lyrics only (translations are printed at the end of the volume).
-Later that year, Paul Wingfield of Trinity College delivered to the publisher another volume with Field Mass, H 279, and The Spectre’s Bride, H 214 I A, which is now awaiting publication.

 The fifth achievement of the edition was the publication of four of Bohuslav Martinů’s eight string quartets – String Quartet No. 4, H 256, String Quartet No. 5, H 268, String Quartet No. 6, H 312, and String Quartet No. 7, H 314.
 The group of editors was headed by Aleš Březina; the volume, published in 2017, provides the composer’s last authorised versions of the quartets.
 Interested readers will also find a version free of the first-edition amendments and facsimiles of important documents and sketches.

 The sixth volume of the edition by Christopher Hogwood (deceased), Marek Pechač, and Pavel Žůrek was published in 2018 and comprises Concerto for String Quartet and Orchestra, H 207, and Sinfonia Concertante, H 322.

-The subsequent volume with Concerto da Camera for violin, string orchestra, piano and percussion, H 285, and Rhapsody-Concerto for viola and orchestra, H 337, edited by Sandra Bergmannová, Aleš Březina, Paul Silverthorne, Jitka Zichová and Pavel Žůrek (Volume 7) is scheduled to be released in summer 2019.
+The year 2019 was particularly rich in terms of published volumes.
+Paul Wingfield of Trinity College delivered to the publisher volume No. 7 with Field Mass, H 279, and The Spectre’s Bride, H 214 I A. The subsequent volume No. 8 with Concerto da Camera for violin, string orchestra, piano and percussion, H 285, and Rhapsody-Concerto for viola and orchestra, H 337, edited by Sandra Bergmannová, Aleš Březina, Paul Silverthorne, Jitka Zichová and Pavel Žůrek was released in summer 2019.
+The ninth volume, also published in 2019, consists of two piano concertos - Incantation.
+Concerto for Piano and Orchestra No. 4, H 358 and Concerto for Piano and Orchestra No. 5 (Fantasia concertante), both edited by pianist and musicologist Ivana Tabak.

+Following volume No. 10 introduced critical edition of Martinů's opera Ariadna, composed in 1958.
+This volume was edited by Robert Simon and completed in 2021.

+In 2023, BMCE presented two volumes (No. 11 and 12): symphonic pieces The Frescoes of Piero della Francesca and The Parables were edited by Janina Müller and Arne Stollberg and released in 2023.
+Volume No. 12 was dedicated to the one-act opera Alexandre bis, H 255, the first scholarly critical edition of the opera that was never performed and published during the life of Martinů, edited by Jitka Zichová.